Git Branch Basics: Creating, Switching, Listing, and Deleting Branches

 Introduction

-Branching is the superpower that separates Git from centralized version control systems.
+Branching is Git’s superpower compared to centralized version control systems.
 In Git, branches are lightweight, fast to create, and designed to be used liberally.
 Every commit you make lives on a branch, and the default main branch is no different from any branch you create yourself.

-Understanding branch fundamentals is the gateway to effective parallel development.
+Branch fundamentals unlock effective parallel development.
 Whether you’re isolating a feature, fixing a bug, or experimenting with a refactor, branches let you work without disrupting the main codebase.
 This guide covers every essential branch operation you’ll need in daily development.

 Branches in Git are simply pointers to commits.
 When you create a new branch, Git creates a new pointer — it doesn’t copy files or duplicate history.
 This is why branching is nearly instantaneous, even in repositories with hundreds of thousands of commits.